 Today, St. Louis County Children’s Service Fund (CSF) is the largest children’s service fund in the state of Missouri, generating approximately $42 million annually through a quarter cent sales tax.

-Since the first allocation in 2010, CSF has invested over $300 million in local nonprofits and governmental agencies to provide behavioral health services for children and youth in the county.
+Since the first allocation in 2010, CSF has invested $400 million in local nonprofits and governmental agencies to provide behavioral health services for children and youth in the county.
 Through collaboration and partnership, CSF ensures children and youth have the support and resources they need to achieve their potential.